 My experience when using the Sony 24-70mm f/2.8 G Master lens in varying conditions, both photographically and geographically, is that it’s a high quality lens and the focal length is extremely versatile.

-After my US Visa was denied a second time, I bought a few things impulsively and this was one of them.
-This isn’t a lens I ever imagined myself owning a few years ago.
+This was a bit of an impulsive buy and it isn’t a lens I ever imagined myself owning a few years ago.
 The Sony 16-35mm f/2.8 G Master was/is questionably a better lens for my usage (I’d still like one) but I loved having the extra reach, especially while in Canada.
 The Sony 16-35mm f/2.8 G Master lens itself is lighter.
 I had to bring a second lens for wider shots in Canada so I brought the Zeiss Loxia 21mm f/2.8 but I’d have really liked a second zoom.
 This is where Tamron might have made me re-think things if their lineup was available then but the image quality is noticeable and I do like to have the best, even if I am not the best photographer.
 For a similar price to the Sony 24-70mm f/2.8 G master lens, you can get the Tamron 28-75mm f/2.8 Di III RXD lens and the Tamron 17-28mm f/2.8 Di III RXD lens.

 In total, it was a lot of weight to hike with for close to 20 miles a day–every day.
 It’s considerably lighter than an equivalent DSLR setup but it’s not lightweight by any means.
 I feel the Zeiss Loxia 21mm f/2.8 lens supplements it beautifully, and the extra reach was useful for wildlife.
 I have since bought the Sony 12-24mm f/4.0 lens, and this also pairs with the Sony 24-70mm f/2.8 G master lens incredibly well.
 For hiking, I’d prefer to have a wide angle with a filter set up.